 Prior to 2015, the Scottish Government provided grants to SFT which SFT then granted on to SFTi to fund investments.
 These grants were recognised as income by SFTi when the investment was made.
-As the capital is returned to SFTi, the Board of SFT will discuss and agree with Scottish Government regarding any funds to be returned via a distribution to Scottish Government.
+As the capital is returned to SFTi, SFT will return the funds via a distribution to the Scottish Government.